chuanxinlan/nnUNet/readme.md

 # nnU-Net

-Iddsfasdfasasn 3D biomedical image segmentation, dataset properties like imaging modality, image sizes, voxel spacings, class ratios etc vary drastically.
+In 3D biomedical image segmentation, dataset properties like imaging modality, image sizes, voxel spacings, class ratios etc vary drastically.
 For example, images in the [Liver and Liver Tumor Segmentation Challenge dataset](https://competitions.codalab.org/competitions/17094) are computed tomography (CT) scans, about 512x512x512 voxels large, have isotropic voxel spacings and their